marc22polo/Mobile-bank/README.md

 # Mobile bank

-A new Flutter project aimed at learnig the language-
+A new Flutter project aimed at learnig the language.

 ## Getting Started